Who Is Developer Experience For?

 Before, developer happiness dominated.
 Now, agent legibility and ecosystem density rise in importance.
 But human maintainability remains.

 The most robust strategy is not radical reinvention.
-It’s strategic alignment.
+It's strategic alignment.
+Move toward stacks that are strongly typed, widely documented, modular with clean boundaries, and compatible with the tooling ecosystem emerging around agents.

 That's why moving from Ember to React with TypeScript makes sense.
 Not because Ember is bad, but because the gravitational pull of the ecosystem matters.
 Agents perform better where examples are abundant.